twota/terms-of-service-and-privacy-policy/README.md

 10. Disclaimers

-▪“Twota” is provided on an "as is" basis with no guarantees.
+▪ “Twota” is provided on an "as is" basis with no guarantees.

-▪Matches and recommendations are not guaranteed.
+▪ Matches and recommendations are not guaranteed.

-▪Content or advice is not professional or legal advice.
+▪ Content or advice is not professional or legal advice.

-▪No background checks are conducted on users.
+▪ No background checks are conducted on users.

-▪We do not guarantee uninterrupted, completely secure, or error-free service.
+▪ We do not guarantee uninterrupted, completely secure, or error-free service.

-▪“Twota” may utilize automated systems and artificial intelligence (AI) to assist with moderation and matchmaking.
+▪ “Twota” may utilize automated systems and artificial intelligence (AI) to assist with moderation and matchmaking.
 These systems are continuously reviewed and improved but are not guaranteed to be flawless.

 11. Limitation of Liability

 To the fullest extent permitted by law, “Twota” disclaims all liability for:

-▪Loss of profits, data, or other intangible losses.
+▪ Loss of profits, data, or other intangible losses.

-▪User conduct or interactions, whether online or offline.
+▪ User conduct or interactions, whether online or offline.

-▪Any indirect, incidental, consequential, or punitive damages arising from the use of the app.
+▪ Any indirect, incidental, consequential, or punitive damages arising from the use of the app.

 12. Dispute Resolution and Governing Law

-▪These Terms are governed by the laws of British Columbia, Canada.
+▪ These Terms are governed by the laws of British Columbia, Canada.

-▪Any disputes will be resolved through binding arbitration in Vancouver, in accordance with the rules of the Canadian Arbitration Association.
+▪ Any disputes will be resolved through binding arbitration in Vancouver, in accordance with the rules of the Canadian Arbitration Association.

-▪Class actions and class-wide arbitrations are not permitted.
+▪ Class actions and class-wide arbitrations are not permitted.

-▪You may opt out of arbitration by submitting written notice within 30 business days of accepting these Terms.
+▪ You may opt out of arbitration by submitting written notice within 30 business days of accepting these Terms.

 13. Intellectual Property